Sciss/SoundProcessesJSTest/README.md

 A test project to develop the mechanisms necessary to run a [SoundProcesses](https://git.iem.at/sciss/SoundProcesses) workspace in the browser, by building everything necessary for [Scala.js](https://www.scala-js.org/).
+__SoundProcesses is a computer music framework__ with multiple integrated abstractions, including real-time sound synthesis through  ScalaCollider, non-realtime signal processing through FScape, and programme logic through domain specific language Ex/Control/Widget.
+SoundProcesses is usually operated through the [Mellite](https://sciss.de/mellite) environment.
+When this project is mature, it means you can export workspaces directly from Mellite to a browser-compatible format.

 This project is (C)opyright 2020–2021 by Hanns Holger Rutz.
 All rights reserved.
 Like SoundProcesses, on which it depends, it is released under the